 During battle, targets are assigned randomly from each party and it is impossible to specifically focus fire on one unit within a party.
 Furthermore, in the case of parties led by a non-player entity such as NPCs, the leader of a party can only be attacked after the other party members have been defeated.
 In a player led party, the player leading the party can sustain damage at the same time as his party.

 Parties can be led by by a character or by an NPC (usually called a squad in this case).
-NPC squads can be set to patrol or protect an area and will automatically engage hostile units that enter their vision, although automatically engaging hostiles is currently only enabled in combat beta on Derra.
+NPC squads can be set to patrol or protect an area and will automatically engage hostile units that enter their vision, although automatically engaging hostiles is currently only enabled in combat beta on Derra and Serroco.
 Throughout the rest of the galaxy, they will currently only walk for XP.